marcinknara/520-ML-DevToolKit/README.md

 Main executable:
 The Python main application can be found in the "src" folder, and run by running the Python file "track-classifier.py"

+For results:
+To see the results of our classifer, run "track-classifier.py".
+The console will then display the accuracies of our various models as well as post a link to the console to the Neptune.AI web interface- where users can view more robust analytics of our models and project.